Chartability/POUR-CAF/README.md

 __Cited standard__: [https://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure.html](https://www.w3.org/TR/UNDERSTANDING-WCAG20/seizure.html)

-<details><summary><i>Notes (select to expand)</i></summary><p>We also acknowledge the work of South et al in their IEEE VIS poster where they used repeated scrolling techniques on what would otherwise be a static graphic to test for seizure risk with PEAT.
+<details><summary><i>Notes (select to expand)</i></summary><p>We also acknowledge the work of South et al in their IEEE VIS poster where they used interaction techniques already built into three interactive visualizations to produce sequences capable of inducing seizures.
 We believe that the complex nature of interactive data experiences could merit more methodological attention for evaluating seizure risk.</p></details>

 <br>